 Cloud providers should begin their DevOps strategies by setting the DevOps configuration requirements for an application as it's being built.
 This would normally include all of the provisioning rules, including the setup of software instances, database instances and network addressing.
 Capabilities of various DevOps tools vary in these areas, so it's important to review the applications' needs against the features and the work plan for the project to be sure everything is heading in the right direction.

 Since applications recently deployed in the cloud were likely designed without a DevOps model to follow, it's also helpful to verify that any DevOps tools being evaluated offer the ability to author a template -- describing deployment outside the development process -- that can be retrofitted to legacy applications.

 While the biggest value of DevOps tools is in developing SaaS applications to run within the cloud provider's own infrastructure, it can also be used to help customers migrate applications to Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) -- and potentially to integrate multiple providers in a cloud federation.
 Because all of these applications have a low tolerance for error and a potentially high cost for manual support, the use of DevOps in each could increase cloud profitability and customer satisfaction considerably.
 In a competitive cloud market, that is absolutely critical.

-About the author: Tom Nolle is president of CIMI Corporation, a strategic consulting firm specializing in telecom and data communications since 1982.
+Tom Nolle is president of CIMI Corporation, a strategic consulting firm specializing in telecom and data communications since 1982.
 He is the publisher of Netwatcher, a journal addressing advanced telecom strategy issues.